dingyuliang/docker-gitlab-tools/ReadMe.md

 ## Issues
 1. mirrors_update doesn't delete the branches which have been deleted from source.
    i.e., after I deleted a branch in github and gitlab, then I perform a update from github to gitlab, the branch will be added and synced to gitlab.
+2. Doesn't work: sync same repo from github to different groups in gitlab

 ## Long Term
 1. Implement a webui so that we can work on UI instead of command.